-To make use of this feature, navigate to the Form Settings page by clicking the cog icon in the bottom right corner of the Form Designer tool.
+To make use of this feature, open the desired form and navigate to the 'Connect' at the Top of the Form Builder.

-Next, open the Storage tab and select Evernote.
+Next, head to the Storage tab and open the Evernote option.

 You will then have the option to select how and where you’d like to save the information in Evernote.
 To start, specify the notebook you’d like to contain all your responses.